 During this course you will:

-- Develop a research question in keeping with the goals of the major, talking to relevant faculty and researchers about its viability
+- Develop a research question in keeping with the goals of the major and develop a project that engages the disciplines of STSC (science, technology, history and sociology) by talking to relevant faculty and researchers about its viability

 - Submit thesis proposal to faculty committee

 - Receive permission from instructor and program director to proceed and receive application